Prenatal Exposure to Phthalates Significantly Associated with Elevated Rate of Language Delay in Children

 Shanna Swan, PhD, is an Environmental and Reproductive Epidemiologist working as Professor of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai, New York.
 Since 1998, Dr. Swan’s program has been conducting multi-center pregnancy cohort studies (the Study for Future Families (SFF) and The Infant Development and the Environment Study (TIDES)) to better understand how prenatal and early childhood exposure to stressors, including chemicals commonly found in the environment (such as phthalates and bisphenol-A), and analgesics can impact the reproductive health and development of children, with an emphasis on sex differences in the impacts of these exposures.

 This webinar is one in a monthly series sponsored by the Collaborative on Health and the Environment’s EDC Strategies Partnership.
 The CHE EDC Strategies Partnership is chaired by Carol Kwiatkowski and Katie Pelch (TEDX), Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel (Commonweal Program on Endocrine Disruption Strategies), and Genon Jensen (HEAL) and coordinated by Maria Williams (Collaborative on Health and the Environment, a Commonweal program).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.

-This webinar will be moderated by Sharyle Patton, Director of the Commonweal Biomonitoring Resource Center.
-It is scheduled to last for 45 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Sharyle Patton, Director of the Commonweal Biomonitoring Resource Center.
+It lasted for 40 minutes and was recorded for our call and webinar archive.